 The most common joints that need a replacement are the knee, hip, and shoulder.
-These are all large joints and require time to rehabilitate after the procedure.
+These are all large joints and take time to heal after the procedure.
 Arthroplasty is typically performed under general anesthesia by an orthopedic surgeon.
-These joints may require a replacement if the pain and stiffness become so severe that it interferes with basic daily activity.
+These joints may need a replacement if the pain and stiffness become so severe that it interferes with basic daily activity.
 Symptoms such as swelling, stiffness, night pain and locking of the joint are common complaints.

-Another common joint to get replaced is the 1st Carpometacarpal (CMC) joint.
+Another common joint to get replaced is in the thumb (1st Carpometacarpal (CMC) joint).
 This is the joint where the thumb meets the wrist.
-This joint can wear out from excessive gripping activities over time.
-A CMC arthroplasty typically requires hand therapy for several months after the procedure.
+This joint can wear out from gripping activities over time.
+A joint replacement in the thumb typically requires hand therapy for several months after the procedure.

 What Happens During an Arthroplasty?

-The orthopedic surgeon may use a robot assisted device to help accurately remove the damaged joint tissue.
-This is called MAKOPlasty.
-To learn more about MAKOPlasty, visit https://www.joionline.net/library/show/makoplasty-robotic-total-knee-resurfacing/
+The quick answer is that a robotic technology helps with the joint replacement surgery.
+The orthopedic surgeon may use a robotic-assisted device to help accurately remove the damaged joint tissue.
+To learn more about Mako-Robotic Joint Replacements, Read this ARTICLE.